Ypertex/inhabitu-ghost/README.md

 # Attribution

-The theme inhabitu is based on the [CSS framework Bulma](http://bulma.io).
+The theme Inhabitu is based on the [CSS framework Bulma](http://bulma.io).

 # Disclaimer